How To Apply For Aid

-- The Free Application for Federal Student Aid (FAFSA) Penn's institutional code #003378
+- The Free Application for Federal Student Aid (FAFSA) - for federal loans only - Penn's institutional code #003378

 *In order to fully evaluate the applicant’s total financial situation, in cases of divorced, separated, or unmarried parents, the School of Medicine requires information and tax returns for both custodial and biological parents.

 The School of Medicine reserves the right to request additional information in order to perform their analysis.